qmk/qmk_firmware/docs/feature_space_shift_cadet.md

     #define SFTENT_KEY KC_ENT

-The only other thing you're going to want to do is create a `Makefile` in your keymap directory and set the following:
+The only other thing you're going to want to do is create a `rules.mk` in your keymap directory and set the following:

 ```
 COMMAND_ENABLE   = no  # Commands for debug and configuration